Education

 _MG_4641.jpg

-WASHINGTON, D.C. — Along the bustling 18th St corridor of Adams Morgan, the Marie Reed Learning Center provides a cascading oasis of greenery.
-This urban campus serves as the community’s Town Center, encompassing a public elementary school, recreation center, clinic and civic gathering area.
+WASHINGTON, D.C. — This unusual campus serves as the community’s Town Center, encompassing the school itself as well as a recreation center, clinic, and civic gathering area that is used heavily by the surrounding community.
 BSD collaborated with numerous stakeholder groups to organize the complex program on the sloping site, providing gracious transitions and giving thoughtful attention to adjacencies, security and circulation.
+The grade changes were activated as storm water management facilities, lushly planted with native materials, and serving as fully accessible educational features.
 Specific areas were designated as securable school zones, while others became prominent and active public spaces.
+The project features creative designs that allow the entire campus to be activated for long-standing traditions like Adams Morgan Day and various festivals.
 BSD provided planning, programming and landscape architectural services, coordinated with DCPS, DPR, DOEE, DDOT, successfully presented before the Commission of Fine Arts.

 AWARDS: AIA Potomac Valley Citation Award